-- Note that there are many ways to manipulate or disclose the User Data: (i) An attacker may manipulate the Security IC Embedded Software or the TOE. (ii) An attacker may cause malfunctions of the TOE or abuse Test Features provided by the TOE.
+Note that there are many ways to manipulate or disclose the User Data: (i) An attacker may manipulate the Security IC Embedded Software or the TOE. (ii) An attacker may cause malfunctions of the TOE or abuse Test Features provided by the TOE.
 Such attacks usually require design information of the TOE to be obtained.
 They pertain to all information about (i) the circuitry of the IC (hardware including the physical memories), (ii) the IC Dedicated Software with the parts IC Dedicated Test Software (if any) and IC Dedicated Support Software (if any), and (iii) the configuration data for the security functionality.
 The knowledge of this information enables or supports attacks on the assets.
-Therefore the TOE Manufacturer must ensure that the development and production of the TOE is secure so that no information is unintentionally made available for the operational phase of the TOE. - The TOE Manufacturer must apply protection to support the security of the TOE.
+Therefore the TOE Manufacturer must ensure that the development and production of the TOE is secure so that no information is unintentionally made available for the operational phase of the TOE.

+The TOE Manufacturer must apply protection to support the security of the TOE.
 This not only pertains to the TOE but also to all information and material exchanged with the developer of the Security IC Embedded Software.
 This covers the Security IC Embedded Software itself if provided by the developer of the Security IC Embedded Software or any authentication data required to enable the download of software.
 This includes the delivery (exchange) procedures for Phase 1 and the Phases after TOE Delivery as far as they can be controlled by the TOE Manufacturer.
-These aspects enforce the usage of the supporting documents and the refinements of SAR defined in the protection profile. - The information and material produced and/or processed by the TOE Manufacturer in the TOE development and production environment (Phases 2 up to TOE Delivery) can be grouped as follows: - logical design data, - physical design data, - IC Dedicated Software, Security IC Embedded Software, Initialisation Data and Prepersonalisation Data, - specific development aids, - test and characterisation related data, - material for software development support, and - photomasks and products in any form as long as they are generated, stored, or processed by the TOE Manufacturer.
+These aspects enforce the usage of the supporting documents and the refinements of SAR defined in the protection profile.

+The information and material produced and/or processed by the TOE Manufacturer in the TOE development and production environment (Phases 2 up to TOE Delivery) can be grouped as follows:

+- logical design data,

+- physical design data,

+- IC Dedicated Software, Initialisation Data and Pre-personalisation Data,

+- Security IC Embedded Software, provided by the Security IC Embedded Software developer and implemented by the IC manufacturer,

+- test and characterisation related data,

+- material for software development support, and

+- photomasks and products in any form

+as long as they are generated, stored, or processed by the TOE Manufacturer.